 The possible major numbers are declared and given names in the file sys/major.h.
 When you create a new kernel-level device driver you must choose a major number for it-a number not used by any other driver.
 Numbers 60-79 are not used by Silicon Graphics.
-(See "Selecting a Major Number" on page 226.)
+(See "Selecting a Major Number" on page 228.)

 In IRIX releases through 5.2 (and 6.0.x, which is based on 5.2), major numbers were limited to the range 0 through 254.
 Beginning with releases 5.3 and 6.1, the IRIX inode structure permits major numbers to have up to 14 bits of precision.
-However, major numbers are currently restricted to at most 9 bits to conserve kernel data space.
+However, major numbers are currently restricted to at most 9 bits to limit the size of kernel tables that are indexed by the major number.